-Compared to fairness in traditional graph learning, which primarily focuses on improving the message-passing mechanism by incorporating fairness constraints, GL-ML introduces two unique challenges in fairness awareness.
-First, fairness in GL-ML must account for both the mechanisms of graph learning algorithms and the novel processes introduced by machine learning.
-For example, in graph federated learning, computations occur at both the local client side and the server side, involving weight aggregation and distribution between the two.
-This dual computational structure creates fairness requirements on both sides, which cannot be simultaneously addressed by fairness controllers designed for traditional graph learning.
-The second challenge arises from the increased complexity of fairness issues in GL-ML.
-Beyond common problems such as data bias and structural bias, GL-ML introduces new biases inherent to different specialised machine learning techniques.
-For instance, in Graph Transformers, the global attention mechanism may result in attention biases, raising additional fairness concerns.
-Identifying and addressing these new sources of bias is critical for advancing fairness research in GL-ML and ensuring equitable outcomes in its applications.
+Compared to conventional graph learning, where fairness efforts primarily focus on regulating the message-passing process, AGL introduces two distinct challenges.
+First, fairness in AGL must encompass both the core graph learning mechanisms and the additional processes introduced by the integrated ML paradigms.
+For example, in graph federated learning, computations occur at both the local client and the server sides, involving weight aggregation and distribution.
+This dual structure creates fairness requirements on both sides that cannot be addressed by controllers designed for conventional graph learning.
+The second challenge arises from the heightened complexity of fairness issues.
+Beyond data and structural bias, AGL introduces new biases inherent to specialised ML techniques.
+For instance, the global attention mechanism in graph transformers may induce attention biases, raising further fairness concerns.
+Identifying and addressing these novel bias sources is critical for advancing AGL fairness research and ensuring equitable outcomes.

-Although fairness in graph learning has garnered significant attention, most surveys primarily focus on traditional graph learning fairness, i.e., improving fairness within the graph learning process.
-For example, \cite{dong2023fairness} explores various fairness challenges in traditional graph mining, emphasising how constraining message-passing mechanisms can enhance fairness.
-It also highlights the importance of mitigating biases in data representation and algorithmic decisions.
-Similarly, \cite{dai2024comprehensive} provides an in-depth analysis of fairness issues in traditional graph learning, particularly in graph neural networks (GNNs), and underscores the necessity of integrating fairness constraints to ensure equitable outcomes across different groups.
-However, these surveys do not systematically address the unique fairness challenges and solutions specific to GL-ML.
-This gap hinders the advancement of related technologies, particularly when downstream tasks involve specialised or unique requirements.